 Check out the full PDF for an Analysis of Financial Statements

 Meaning, objectives and preparation (as per AS 3 (Revised) (Indirect Method only)

 - Adjustments relating to depreciation and amortization, profit or loss on sale of assets including investments, dividend (both final and interim) and tax.

-- Bank overdraft and cash credit to be treated as short term borrowings.
+- Bank overdrafts and cash credit are to be treated as short-term borrowings.

-- Current Investments to be taken as Marketable securities unless otherwise specified.
+- Current Investments are to be taken as Marketable securities unless otherwise specified.